-Priority 6: Technical Assistance During 2016, the Southern Regional Assembly (SRA), as MA for the S&E ROP, has been engaged in detailed liaison with the various Intermediary Bodies and the Department of Public Expenditure on the design of the architecture surrounding the various schema contained within the ROP and on getting the required IT system in place.
-Issues surrounding the procurement process, overseen by the Department of Public Expenditure and Reform, caused some delays but it is hoped that a functioning system will be in place by Q3 2017.
-Throughout 2016 the Regional Assembly has engaged in several communications activities such as the required Major Event, held in the form of site visits to a number of Research Centres co-funded under the Research Centres Scheme in May / June 2016 by Regional Assembly members and staff.
-Regional Assembly staff also gave presentations to several outside bodies on ERDF related activities.
-Expenditure on these activities was €421,033 during the calendar year 2016.
-Having regard to the recent reconfiguration of regional bodies in Ireland, the Technical Assistance Priority will also cover the approved costs of the Midland and Eastern Regional Assembly in relation to their participation in any of the above activities.
-The Technical Assistance Priority will cover the appropriate costs of the ERDF Audit Authority, as well as the costs of the management controls undertaken by the Managing Authority, in accordance with the provisions of Art.
-59 of the Common Provisions Regulation.
+Priority 6: Technical Assistance During 2017 the SRA, as MA for the ROP, has continued to be engaged in detailed liaison with the various Intermediary Bodies and the Department of Public Expenditure on the design of the architecture surrounding the various schema contained within the ROP and on getting the required IT system in place.
+Some teething issues surrounding the IT development and testing processes, overseen by the Department of Public Expenditure and Reform, have caused some delays but it is expected that these will be overcome early in 2018 with a functioning system in place by the end of Q1 2018.
+Throughout 2017, the Regional Assembly has engaged in various communications activities including the required major event.
+This event took the form of site visits to a number of Research Centres cofunded under the Research Centres Scheme in mid-2017 by Regional Assembly members and staff.
+Regional Assembly staff also gave presentations to a selection of outside bodies on ERDF related activities.